 An addition was made later in ‘14, followed by another to the north two years later and a final one on the far north end was completed in early 1920.

-The buildings were all built to match, creating what appears to be a single harmonious look, executed in brick accented with interesting designs between the tops of the windows and the roof line.
+The buildings were all built to match, creating what appears to be a single harmonious look, executed in brick accented with interesting designs between the tops of the windows and the roof line (which the brewery riffed on for some of its label art).
 Though it rarely draws much attention, it is quite an attractive building.

 Stand across the street and you can see it all in a single view.
 But you’ll also notice that one of the additions was constructed of brick of a color that doesn’t quite match the rest.
 And get up close and you can easily see where all four buildings meet (see photos above).